acbart/python-sneks/docs/course_topics.md

 15. **Conclusion**: Final exam, final surveys, and final words.

-Lesson Format
+## Lesson Format
-*************

 A typical lesson in this course is composed of 2-3 parts of web-based material:

+### Video Presentation

-* Video Presentation: A recorded lecture that covers all the material that students will be assessed on.
+A recorded lecture that covers all the material that students will be assessed on.
 These videos are meant to be short (around 2-4 minutes in length) and quickly convey the important material.
 These videos have transcripts, closed captioning, and the PowerPoints that they were generated from all available.
 Some students may also be familiar enough with the content to not need the videos; students who want to attempt the problems without reference to the videos or transcripts should not be penalized.
 However, they should be quickly referred back to the videos if they have not already taken advantage of them.

+Optional readings are also available for most of the lessons, although it should be noted that students don't seem to take advantage of these.
+Nobody reads textbooks.
+In fact, much of the material does not have readings annotated - students either didn't notice or didn't seem to care.

+### Canvas Quiz

-* Canvas Quiz: A combination of multiple choice, true/false, matching, and fill-in-the-blank questions; these quizzes are automatically graded.
+A combination of multiple choice, true/false, matching, and fill-in-the-blank questions; these quizzes are automatically graded.
 Students can use as many attempts as they need.
 The quizzes are typically 5 or so questions.
 These questions are meant to test students' understanding of the material presented.
 Each question should have an obvious connection to a learning objective, but may be testing misconceptions related to that objective.

+### Programming Activity

-* Programming Activity: Typically, this is an activity mediated through BlockPy.
+Typically, this is an activity mediated through BlockPy.
 However, it sometimes has a different form (e.g,.
 Install some software, use Jupyter Notebooks).
 These are usually autograded.

-Optional readings are also available for most of the lessons, although it should be noted that students don't seem to take advantage of these.
-Nobody reads textbooks.
-In fact, much of the material does not have readings annotated - students either didn't notice or didn't seem to care.
+## Lecture vs. Lessons

 Each module covers multiple days of lecture, depending on the course schedule.
-Options for this lecture time is described in more detail later on.
+Lessons are not 1-1 to lectures, and a given lecture may span multiple or only part of lessons.
+Options for this lecture time is described in TODO: LECTURE LINK.

-Activity Groups
+## Activity Groups
-***************

 There are six types of graded activities in this course: